CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors-events/lab/LAB.md

 #### How are we implementing it?

-- Style your application using floats
+- Style your application using floats.
+- Utilize at least one Google font.
+- Utilize at least one icon font.

 ## Stretch Goal